Cake freshness sensor (disguised as candle) reporting for duty.

 The Users must have partied themselves out so hard that they've fallen asleep.

-I urge them to wake up to sample my cake, but they do not.
+I urged them over and over to wake up to sample my cake, but they do not.

-The user-made plate was now on the floor, shattered into sharp, jagged pieces of ceramic.
+The user-made plate is now on the floor, shattered into sharp, jagged pieces of ceramic.

 Hah!
 I knew it was dangerous!
 I was right!

 : : :

 I checked the status of my cake.
 It is definitely expired now.